In this article

 If you have major debts that go to collection or if you have to file for bankruptcy, your child’s 529 education savings account should be largely protected, with a few exceptions.
 Contributions made in the last year aren’t protected from bankruptcy proceedings, and there’s a cap of about $5,000 on exempt contributions from the year before.
 Beyond that, though, creditors generally cannot touch your child’s 529 funds.

 My own lesson from this?
-Not to get scared off by online calculators and to simply concentrate on putting aside what I can.
+Don’t get scared off by college “sticker shock” or headlines about rising tuition costs.
+Instead, concentrate on making consistent, affordable contributions and aim to cover a reasonable portion of college costs.
 Time is on my side, and every baby step brings me closer to a bright future for my child.